31st Street Was Home to Neighborhood Businesses

 When these photos were taken in 1940, Anheuser-Busch had space on Gillham Road.
 The American Chair Rental Company served the community from its location at 3107 Gillham.
 And that same block housed a variety of automobile dealers over the years.

-The slideshow bellows shows the rest of the buildings on the block as they looked in 1940.
+The photos below show the rest of the buildings on the block as they looked in 1940.

 Historic photos courtesy Kansas City Public Library/Missouri Valley Special Collections.